1:1 Trauma-Sensitive Yoga & Somatic Therapy (Online)

 “We can get better only if we learn to experience our sensations and feel the emotions they evoke, instead of avoiding them.”

-I’ve trained extensively with the Trauma Centre, Trauma-Sensitive Yoga (TCTSY) — a unique validated, clinical adjunct therapy that supports survivors of complex trauma (C-PTSD) and post-traumatic stress disorder (PTSD) in re-connecting mind and body.
+I’ve trained extensively with the Trauma Centre in Trauma-Sensitive Yoga (TCTSY) — a validated, clinical adjunct therapy that supports survivors of complex trauma (C-PTSD) and post-traumatic stress disorder (PTSD) in reconnecting mind and body.

 Why the Body Matters in Healing Trauma

-For years, trauma recovery focused on the mind — understanding what happened, telling the story.
-But neuroscience now shows that our nervous system is shaped first by the body’s signals, not the other way around.
+For years, trauma recovery focused primarily on the mind — understanding what happened, making sense of the story.
+But neuroscience now shows that our nervous system is shaped first through bodily experience, not thought alone.

-This changes everything.
-Healing isn’t just “top-down.”
-It has to be “bottom-up.”
-We can’t think our way free of trauma.
-We have to feel our way through it.
+This changes how healing unfolds.
+It isn’t only “top-down.”
+It also needs to be “bottom-up.”
+We can’t think our way free of trauma — we need to include sensation, breath, and felt experience.

-Our bodies carry the imprints of every experience — in breath, in tension, in posture, in silence.
-When the body is left out of healing, we stay stuck in the story without releasing the residue.
+Our bodies carry the imprints of what we’ve lived through — in breath patterns, muscle tension, posture, and sometimes in silence or numbness.
+When the body is left out of healing, we often stay connected to the story without releasing what the body is still holding.

 “Trauma is not what happens to you.
 Trauma is what happens inside you as a result of what happened to you.”